SF-Capstone/Available-Aid/README.md

-# Available-Aid
+# Portland-Aid-Guide

-# I. Introduction to *Available Aid*
+# I. Introduction to *Portland Aid Guide*

 ## Overview

-*Available Aid* aims to **reduce friction between vulnerable communities and the resources available to them**.
+*Portland Aid Guide* aims to **reduce friction between vulnerable communities and the resources available to them**.
 It provides **a platform for shelters to broadcast their offerings** through an always *up-to-date* **shelter capacity tracker**.
 Persons seeking shelter will be able to **quickly find and navigate to the closest shelter** that meets their unique needs with an available bed.

-The *Available Aid* platform will consist of **a mobile web interface utilizing the Laravel framework**.
+The *Portland Aid Guide* platform will consist of **a mobile web interface utilizing the Laravel framework**.

 First, the web interface shall be a volunteer-facing portal for shelter staff to track and update available beds across many shelters.
 This allows volunteers/staff to provide information to those seeking shelter.
 Eventually, the web interface should turn outward so that community members may access the information directly ( i.e. user-facing).